 Zoom program.
 RSVP Required.

-This Zoom program will feature a 20-minute discussion followed by a live audience Q&A. Questions may be sent in advance to email@example.com.
+This Zoom program will feature a 20-minute conversation with the speakers, followed by a live audience Q&A. Questions may be sent in advance to firstname.lastname@example.org.

 All registrants will be emailed a link to access the program 24 to 48 hours in advance.

 All sales are final.
 Order is non-refundable